NMoroney/Awesome-Gain-Maps/README.md

 # Awesome Gain Maps

-Links, discussion threads, [example images](https://github.com/NMoroney/awesome-gain-maps/tree/main/images) and libraries related to HDR using gain mapped JPEGs.
+Links, papers, discussion threads, [example images](https://github.com/NMoroney/awesome-gain-maps/tree/main/images) and libraries related to HDR using gain mapped JPEGs.
 This repository started as a collection of links and papers about color HDR.
 Then after CIC32 it accumulated applications and images from a parallel 30 day challenge on gain maps.
 Now it's a combination of these threads, a work in progress and a range of samples including photography, video games, visualization and test targets.

 | Examples | | [More Examples & Attributions](images) |
 | --- | --- | --- |